rolling-scopes-school/tasks/tasks/angular-smart-home-ui/smart-home-part-1.md

   - You are free to choose either **Standalone components** or **NgModules**
   - Your choice of architecture will **not affect your score**
 - It's highly recommended to use **SCSS** as the default stylesheet format
-- Migrate the Angular application to ESLint and configure rules from the [AirBnB style guide](https://github.com/airbnb/javascript)
+- Migrate the Angular application to ESLint
+  - **Instead of Airbnb**, use the [Unicorn ESLint plugin](https://github.com/sindresorhus/eslint-plugin-unicorn), which was already used in Stage 2 and is known to work reliably with ESLint 9+
 - Generate all the necessary components using `ng-cli`
 - Use mock data to define the initial dashboard content.
 Based on this data:
   - Create interfaces/models for card types, devices, and sensors